 After traveling around Europe extensively, Parker settled in Krakow, Poland where he reformed the group with Slawek Pezda (tenor sax), Bartek Prucnal (alto sax), Cyprian Baszynski (trumpet), and Dawid Fortuna (drums), 4 of Poland's greatest young jazz talents.
 The group toured Central Europe in 2013 before recording 'Embrace the Wild

 ', which was then released in 2014 to critical acclaim

 .
 Critics and audience-members alike have noted not only the wide-ranging musical inspirations heard in the music, but also the intensity and energy given to each composition's performance.

 Parker's focus is currently on the trio incarnation of the project, dubbed 'Trio Theory', in which he is joined by long-time collaborator Slawek Pezda on tenor sax and Kurt Elling Quartet veteran Frank Parker on drums.
 The trio began in November '14 by completing a marathon tour of 27 concerts in 27 nights.
-Since then, they have played over 100 concerts across 6 countries including the Krokus Jazz Festival (PL), Jazzinec Festival (CZ), MediaWave Festival (HU), Jazzire Festival (RS), and Targu Mures International Jazz Festival (RO).
+Since then, they have played over 150 concerts across 9 countries including the Krokus Jazz Festival (PL), Jazz Festival Praha, Jazz Goes To Town (CZ), MediaWave Festival (HU), Jazzire Festival (RS), Targu Mures International Jazz Festival (RO), and many more.
 In April '16 they released 'Alive Out There

 ', a live album recorded on their Fall '15 tour.